The bonus years are upon me

-Am I still me — now, in my seventies?
+Am I still me — now, at almost 80?
 Does our identity mature as our bodies and minds grow old?

 And then the penny dropped.
 What if we live well into our 90s, as predicted?
 That changes everything.
 A huge chunk of time still lies ahead, waiting to be lived, used, and relished.
 Do I fancy 20 years in a rocking chair?
 Blimey, I’ve still got enough time to qualify as a neurosurgeon!
 But I don’t want to be a neurosurgeon… so what shape do I want these precious years to take?

 How to prepare intelligently for the bonus years?
 How to make them a blessing instead of a curse?
-On my author site I blogged about my self-inflicted year of self-improvement, Boot camp for the bonus years.
+I undertook a self-inflicted year of self-improvement, a Boot camp for the bonus years.
 In the process I learned a great deal about the weird ways in which old age looms in our minds, dreaded and unexamined, and I became super-sensitive to the plague of ageism.